ohthebrave/Pizza-Restaurants/README.md

-## Pizza Restaurants
+# Pizza Restaurants

-Add React frontend application, so you can test if your API is working.
+A simple restaurant React application, a flask application to test if API is working.

-# Models
+## Models

 You need to create the following relationships:
 - A `Restaurant` has many `Pizza`s through `RestaurantPizza`
 - A `Pizza` has many `Restaurant`s through `RestaurantPizza`
 - A `RestaurantPizza` belongs to a `Restaurant` and belongs to a `Pizza`

-# Validations
+## Validations
 Add validations to the `RestaurantPizza` model:
 - must have a `price` between 1 and 30
 Routes
 Set up the following routes.
 Make sure to return JSON data in the format specified along with the appropriate HTTP verb.

-# GET /restaurants:
+## GET /restaurants:

 Return JSON data in the format below:
 [